Jay-Jay23/Python-Website/README.md

 # Python-Website

-Note taking website coded in Python, using Flask covering authentication, databases etc.
+Note website coded in Python, using Flask with authentication, databases and using Jinga to create html templates

+Will keep updated as i progress